gy654/neural-style-transfer/README.md

 Style 2 on NYU Stern School of Business
 ![alt text]()

+## Preliminary Conclusion
+We visually provides some insights on how users can obtain desired output images that assimilates the artistic painting in texture while preserving the content of the original photograph by customizing feature extractors in multiple ways. (feature extractors tailored to achieve different artistic effects)

+- Extractor architecture makes a difference
+- Using more number of layers during extraction add richer style information to the output
+- Using conv layers add richer style information to the output compared with using maxpool layers
+- Whether or not aggregating the content loss of multiple layers makes no significant difference

 ## Collaborators
 Contributor to this project: Grace Yang (gy654@nyu.edu), Stephen Zhang (stephen.zhang@nyu.edu)